drmatthew1982/zju_thesis_abs_fintech/README.md

 ## Statement：

 This source code just to implement the design of the Essay:
-Research of asset-backed securitization ecology based on fintech So it not follow the software engining rule in strict way, such as naming space,reusage pattern or avoid hard code.
-Do not use it in software engining lesson (or you want to teach some nagetive example)
+Research of asset-backed securitization ecology based on fintech.
+So it not follow the software engining rule in strict way, such as naming space,reusage pattern or avoid hard code.
+Do not use it in software engining lesson (or you want to teach some nagetive example).
-And now it's only work for the localhost
+And now it's only work for the localhost.
 Warning: the data will lost after the applications restart because it's need simulated some senario in the essay.
-So do not expacted the data will be restore after restart
+So do not expacted the data will be restore after restart.
+You can contact drmatthew1982@163.com if you need some help.

 ## Usage: